 A post mortem revealed an eight millimetre hole in both the iliac artery and iliac vein and it was concluded that the damage could only have been caused by negligent surgery.

-Our specialist medical negligence team supported his widow to make a clinical negligence compensation claim.
+Our specialist medical negligence team supported his widow to make a no win, no fee medical negligence claim.

 The hospital's insurers did not provide a defence and Thompsons was forced to issue court proceedings on behalf of the client.
 Thompsons finally agreed a substantial settlement of £275,000 in clinical negligence compensation before the trial reached court.